holaaaaa12345/SuperPlug/README.md

 Introducing SuperPlug AutoML – your intuitive no-code-solution for training traditional supervised algorithm, meticulously brought to life by the coding prowess of ChatGPT, Claude, Bard, and me.
 Positioned as a baseline model comparison tool, this collaboration champions simplicity without compromising efficiency (well at least not that much :p).

-*Currently under development with supports for ridge and linear regression.*
+*Currently under development with supports for Ridge, Linear, and brute-forced KNN regression.*

 # Main Features